aurelia/documentation/English/get-started.md

 3. Add a view with the same name (but with an .html extension).
 4. Celebrate.

 >**Note:** At this point, it may worth it for you to look at the original skeleton code for these screens.
-You will find a few other goodies there such as animation, element binding and custom attributes.
+You will find a few other goodies there such as animation, element binding, value converters and custom attributes.
+You'll also see an alternative way to start up the framework itself and install a 3rd party plugin.

 ## Bonus: Creating a Custom Element